Devin Dreeshen

-Devin Dreeshen (born 1987/1988) is a Canadian politician.
-A member of the United Conservative Party, Dreeshen was the Minister of Agriculture and Forestry from April 30, 2019 until his resignation on November 5, 2021 due to rumours of alcohol usage within his office.
-Dreeshen currently represents the electoral district of Innisfail-Sylvan Lake since winning a by-election in July 2018.
-He was reelected in the 2019 Alberta general election to the 30th Alberta Legislature and on April 30, 2019, was appointed by Premier Jason Kenney to the Executive Council of Alberta as the Minister of Agriculture and Forestry.
+Devin Dreeshen (born 1987/1988) is a Canadian politician and a member of the Legislative Assembly of Alberta, representing the electoral district of Innisfail-Sylvan Lake.
+He was first elected with 82 per cent of the vote in a by-election in July 2018, and was re-elected in the 2019 Alberta general election to the 30th Alberta Legislature.
+In the 2023 Alberta general election, Dreeshen was once again re-elected to the 31st Alberta Legislature.

+As a member of the United Conservative Party government, on April 30, 2019, Dreeshen was appointed by Premier Jason Kenney to the Executive Council of Alberta as the Minister of Agriculture and Forestry.
+He served in that role from April 30, 2019, to November 5, 2021.
+Dreeshen has been Alberta's Minister of Transportation and Economic Corridors since October 2022.

 Early life

-Dreeshen was born in Innisfail, Alberta.
+Dreeshen was born in Innisfail, Alberta and is a fifth generation farmer.
 His father, Earl Dreeshen, is a Conservative member of parliament for Red Deer—Mountain View, first elected in 2008.
+He grew up with his sister Megan.

 Before entering politics himself, Dreeshen studied economics and political science at the University of Alberta.
-He was also a director of the right-wing lobbying group Western Canadian Wheat Growers Association, and a board member on the Crossroads Agricultural Society.
+He was also a former director of the Western Canadian Wheat Growers Association, and a board member on the Crossroads Agricultural Society.

 From 2008 until 2015, Dreeshen worked as a policy advisor to Minister of Agriculture Gerry Ritz.

 Political career

 Donald Trump presidential campaign

 Between February and November 2016 Dreeshen worked on Donald Trump's presidential campaign.
 Dreeshen visited 28 states and shadowed Ivanka Trump.
 As a result of his work, Dreeshen was invited to the Trump's victory party in New York City, where he was photographed wearing a red MAGA hat.
-His press secretary, Justin Laurence, said in an email that the Minister denounced all forms of political violence during the 2021 storming of the United States Capitol.
-On January 6, 2021, prior to press secretary's announcement, the Minister blocked so many Twitter users who asked for comment on or condemnation of the terrorist actions taking place in Washington that the hashtag "BlockedByDreeshan" became a top trend in Alberta.
+His former press secretary, Justin Laurence, said in an email that the Minister denounced all forms of political violence during the 2021 storming of the United States Capitol.

-United Conservative Party
+Minister of Agriculture and Forestry

-Dreeshen won the United Conservative nomination for Innisfail-Sylvan Lake in 2018, and won the ensuing by-election with approximately 80% of the vote.
+Dreeshen won the United Conservative nomination for Innisfail-Sylvan Lake in 2018, and won the ensuing by-election with approximately 82 per cent of the vote.
 He was appointed by Jason Kenney as the Opposition Critic for Trade and was a member on the Standing Committee on Alberta's Economic Future.
 After winning reelection in the 2019 Alberta general election, he was appointed as the Minister of Agriculture and Forestry.

-In October 2021, a report by the CBC revealed that a former UCP staff member had reported Dreeshen multiple times for excessive drinking and aggressive conduct in the workplace, leading to his resignation from his ministry on 5 November.